CarlosChen1999/MHGCI/README.md

 ## Getting Started
 ### Dataset
 You can download the FactKG dataset [here](https://drive.google.com/drive/folders/1q0_MqBeGAp5_cBJCBf_1alYaYm14OeTk?usp=share_link).
-Place the dataset file in the data folder.
+Create a new `data` folder and place the dataset in this folder

 ### Environment